WHAT ARE WEEPHOLES?

-Weepholes are a serious free entry point for termites.
-It's common to see garden mulch, timber and other refuse against walls, enabling termites to use them to use them as a bridging point into the cavity.
+Weepholes in brick walls are a serious free entry point for termites.
+It's common to see garden mulch, timber and other refuse against brick walls, enabling termites to use them as a bridging point into the cavity.
 Pest Managers are on the look out for this in their inspections but the damage can be done quickly and invisibly.

 3. Entry Point for Sparks and Embers during Bushfires.